ItzSwirlz/DuckHuntDisassembly/NOTES.md

 When shooting a target, at least for the ducks in single player, $00BD is set to 1 until TargetFinishedFalling is reset.

+### Ducks flying away
+If the duck flies away, 004E seems to be set to 01.
+Using cheats, if forced to 00, the background will stay blue, and the duck wont leave the screen.
+Being set to 01 all the time has the ducks continue to fly in their normal direction, but not vertically when they should 'fly away.'.
+So what I think this is, is just a boolean as to whether the duck is leaving the screen - this can be triggered when the time runs up.

 ## The bottom bar
 I assume, you reading this, you know how it works; it blinks the duck #, if you hit it, its red, otherwise it goes to the next one.
 Then, in a nerdly satisfying way, it shifts all the ducks you hit to see if its enough to keep the game going.